 - What should I do at home to keep my pet’s teeth clean between dental appointments?

 At home, you should brush your pet's teeth on a regular basis and give them dental chew toys.
 These will help eliminate plaque.

 Do not allow them to chew on things that will damage their teeth, such as bones, toys or objects that are too hard.
 Always contact your vet with any questions or concerns regarding your pet's oral health.

 Veterinary Dentistry: Anesthesia & Your Pet's Oral Health

 Because cats and dogs do not understand what is going on during dental procedures, they will often react to procedures by biting or struggling.

-Similar to the anesthesia provided to human patients who may be anxious or nervous at their dentist's, our Suffolk County vets provide anesthesia to each of our four-legged patients before performing dental procedures.
+Similar to the anesthesia provided to human patients who may be anxious or nervous at their dentist's, our Deer Park vets provide anesthesia to each of our four-legged patients before performing dental procedures.
 This puts less stress on the animals and allows us to X-Ray their mouth as necessary.

 New Patients Welcome